 3. College is a Time of Change

 I guarantee you that who you are when you enter college and the person you are when you leave college will be completely different.
 I’m not talking about the haircuts, although you will probably be rocking many different styles, I’m talking about your morals, thoughts, and actions.
 During your college years, you grow from a dependent to an independent person.
 For the first time in your life, you are in charge of when you go to bed, what meal you cook for dinner, if that boy is going to spend the night, and if that cute dress for your formal is worth eating only ramen noodles for a month.
-You will be faced with many different challenges and real world experiences when you are in college, so when you graduate, you’re not going to be the same.
+You will be faced with many different challenges and real-world experiences when you are in college, so when you graduate, you’re not going to be the same.
 This makes it difficult to fall in love with someone in college because they will not be the same person a year after you meet them, and neither will you.
-Sometimes people can’t grow together and instead grow apart, but you will always grow.
+Sometimes people feel that they can’t grow together instead they grow apart, but you will always grow.

 2. Too Many Homes

 Do you call college home or where you went to high school?
 What about when you’re interning somewhere else for the summer or when you’re abroad?
 Where’s home?
 Your life during college usually leaves you with your stuff divided across the country because you never spend a whole year living somewhere like when you were in high school.
 So instead of one home, you usually have many.
 So, no matter if you’re dating someone from home or from school, there will be long breaks when you won’t see each other.
 This is tricky because if you’re not dating someone who is also from your hometown and goes to the same college as you, then you’re going to have to do long distance at some point.
-Long distance is unfortunately one of the biggest struggles that relationships face.
+Long distance is, unfortunately, one of the biggest struggles that relationships face.
 When you’re not together, you’re forced to keep your relationship alive without the other’s presence, and you have to place all your trust in them.
-Some relationships survive this, some don’t, but either way it’s hard.
+Some relationships survive this, some don’t, but either way, it’s hard.